- Getting started with git

 Sometimes you have a local change which you want to keep but not yet commit.
 Or you accidentally started to work in the wrong branch.
 Instead of copying your local changes to /tmp or similar hacks, you can use

-# stash local changes without committing them git stash # apply the stashed changes again git stash apply
+# stash local changes without committing them git stash # switch to the branch you actually wanted to apply the change git checkout <branch> # apply the stashed changes again git stash apply # note until this point everything just happened in your working directory and nothing was committed or pushed

 You can also work with different stashes by assigning names, check